s-hiroshi/UIImage/README.md

 You install npm packages topmost project directory.

-1. Install Babel, Browserify in order to compile ES2015 and use ES Modules.
+* Install Babel, Browserify in order to compile ES2015 and use ES Modules.
-2. Install Mocha, etc in order to Unit Test.

 ```